 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This decreases the amount of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
-It also demands less natural gas to generate the same volume of heat when compared to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This limits the amount of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also demands less natural gas to create the same amount of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Generally speaking, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may have a significantly shorter life span.
+The life span of a condensing furnace depends on the brand, model and other factors.
+In most cases, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
+If you put off scheduled maintenance, the unit may not last as long.

-A variable-speed furnace can switch its fan speed based on the heating requirements of your [[location]] home.
-It runs at a slower speed until there's a temperature decrease and then ramps up to provide more heat.
-This type of system is a lot more efficient than traditional furnaces, as it only utilizes the amount of energy needed to heat your home, and thus, saves you money on your utility bill.
+For the most part, condensing furnaces type of system is a lot more efficient than traditional furnaces, as it only utilizes the minimum amount of energy necessary to heat your home, which subsequently saves money on your utility bills.

 Do Variable-Speed Furnaces Run All the Time?

-A variable-speed furnace doesn’t operate all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it needs to keep that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Instead, it runs at different speeds based on the temperature in your Des Moines home as well as the amount of energy it needs to maintain that temperature.

-When too much energy is necessary to maintain your desired temperature level, the furnace will shift up to a higher speed to manage that demand.
-Doing this will ensure more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is needed to maintain your set temperature level, the furnace will increase to a higher speed to handle the demand.
+Precise fan speeds offer more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces